dandi/handbook/docs/13_upload.md

 ## Create a Dandiset and Add Data

-You can create a new `Dandiset` at [http://dandiarchive.org](http://dandiarchive.org).
-This `Dandiset` can be fully public or embargoed according to NIH policy.
+You can create a new Dandiset at [http://dandiarchive.org](http://dandiarchive.org).
+This Dandiset can be fully public or embargoed according to NIH policy.
-When you create a `Dandiset`, a permanent ID is automatically assigned to it.
+When you create a Dandiset, a permanent ID is automatically assigned to it.
-To prevent the production server from being inundated with test `Dandisets`, we encourage developers to develop against the development server ([https://gui-staging.dandiarchive.org/](https://gui-staging.dandiarchive.org/)).
+To prevent the production server from being inundated with test Dandisets, we encourage developers to develop against the development server ([https://gui-staging.dandiarchive.org/](https://gui-staging.dandiarchive.org/)).
 Note that the development server should not be used to stage your data.
 All data are uploaded as draft and can be adjusted before publishing on